troyhoch-cmd/ezlegal.ai-GPT/scripts/output/merged-audit-bundle.md

   en: [
     {
       question: "How is this different from just using ChatGPT for legal questions?",
-      answer: "ezLegal.ai is purpose-built for legal work with jurisdiction-specific accuracy, attorney-reviewed templates, and compliance tracking.
+      answer: "ezLegal.ai is purpose-built for legal work with jurisdiction-aware information, structured templates, and compliance tracking.
 General AI tools lack legal context, can't produce structured legal document drafts, and don't understand state-specific requirements.
-Our AI is built with legal research methodology and reviewed by practicing attorneys.", },
+Our AI is built with legal research methodology and designed for legal workflows.", },
     {
       question: "Do we still need an attorney if we use ezLegal.ai?",